Radio signal detected from galaxy 8 billion light years away; breaks previous records - NewsBreak

 The findings were published in Monthly Notices of the Royal Astronomical Society in December.

 Researchers from McGill University in Canada and the Indian Institute of Science noticed the radio signal.
-The team said the radio signal had traveled furthered than any other signal ever detected.
+The team said the radio signal had traveled further than any other signal ever detected.

 The radio signal is weak.
 The signal had lengthened to 48cm.
 Called red shifting, this lengthening of the signal occurs the further it travels.
 The signal is believed to have been sent when the universe was just 4.9 billion years old.